Automatic and seamless connections for brain aneurysm mesh

 Figure 4: Mesh after splitting into branches

 That is a lot of information – we obtain it by utilizing vmtk module, which collects this information by pulling spheres through the mesh.
 This is actually what we obtain as the branch radius – a maximal radius of an inscribed sphere.
 Even if we have very small, thin branches, this information is still enough because there is a separate centerline for that small branch.
 Due to the fact that the vmtk does not provide a stable enough solution, we introduced a set of fallback mechanisms to obtain the centerlines.
 Upon detecting an incorrect centerline (e.g. consisting only of the first and the last point) we fall back on another algorithm to calculate the centerlines.
 That algorithm is based on the network extraction and provides more consistent results, with the computation time being the tradeoff.
-Initially, we introduced a raycast based algorithm to fall back on, but due to the biological nature of the provided meshes it did not work with satisfactory precision – it was the fastest alternative though.
+Initially, we tried a raycast algorithm as a quick solution.
+However, biological complexities in the meshes made it inaccurate.
+While it was the fastest option, we needed better precision.

 After the initial centerline calculation, a safety check must be introduced to confirm that the inflow was estimated in the correct place.
 This is one of two human interactions that our algorithm requires (both are optional and are introduced solely to increase safety).